kaveretdev/DatetimepickerBundle/README.md

 #DatetimepickerBundle

-This bundle implements the [Bootstrap DateTime Picker](https://github.com/smalot/bootstrap-datetimepicker) in a Form Type for Symfony 2.*.
+This bundle implements the [Bootstrap DateTime Picker](https://github.com/smalot/bootstrap-datetimepicker) in a Form Type for Symfony 3.* and ^4.0.
 The bundle structure is inspired by GenemuFormBundle.

 Demo : http://www.malot.fr/bootstrap-datetimepicker/demo.php